Homosassa Springs, Citrus County

 About the Springs

-Homosassa Springs is the headwaters of the Homosassa River.
-This short, slow-moving tidal river flows eight miles from the headsprings to where it meets the Gulf of Mexico at Homosassa Bay in Citrus County, Florida.
+The Homosassa River is a first-magnitude spring system originating in western Citrus County.
+Homosassa Springs is at the headwaters of this short, slow moving tidal river, which flows 8 miles from the headsprings to where it meets the Gulf of Mexico.

 Challenges